 Yes, reducing backups and developing an enhanced emergency response plan are key elements of the agreement.

-The proactive work will take place in communities throughout Montgomery and Prince George's Counties -- enhancing nearly every mile of WSSC's 5,400-mile sewer system in 24 of the 29 sewer basins serviced by WSSC.
+The proactive work will take place in communities throughout Montgomery and Prince George's Counties -- enhancing nearly every mile of WSSC Water's 5,400-mile sewer system in 24 of the 29 sewer basins serviced by WSSC Water.
 For the latest information on when and where construction activities are planned in your area, click on the interactive In Your Neighborhood Map.

-WSSC has invested and will continue to invest in proactive sewer maintenance and reconstruction programs, which are designed to prevent SSOs.
-The Sewer Reconstruction Program is among WSSC's proactive initiatives aimed at effectively operating and maintaining our wastewater collection system.
+WSSCWater has invested and will continue to invest in proactive sewer maintenance and reconstruction programs, which are designed to prevent SSOs.
+The Sewer Reconstruction Program is among WSSC Water's proactive initiatives aimed at effectively operating and maintaining our wastewater collection system.
 The program encompasses comprehensive sewer basin studies and sewer main, manhole, and house connection reconstruction and replacement.
-It's important to note that WSSC has been actively implementing many of the action items in the SR3 agreement.
+It's important to note that WSSC Water has been actively implementing many of the action items in the SR3 agreement.
 The SR3 Program accelerates these actions.

 Yes.
 We have enhanced our organization to meet deadlines and the workload requirements of the agreement.

 Yes.
-WSSC hired eight additional employees to enhance the existing Fats, Oils and Grease (FOG) program.
-In addition, WSSC's Systems Inspection Group has hired 24 consultant inspectors and three consultant contract managers; Systems Infrastructure has added four people and has a consultant program management team of 23 to support the consent decree.
-WSSC continues to evaluate other positions as needed.
+WSSC Water hired eight additional employees to enhance the existing Fats, Oils and Grease (FOG) program.
+In addition, WSSC Water's Systems Inspection Group has hired 24 consultant inspectors and three consultant contract managers; Systems Infrastructure has added four people and has a consultant program management team of 23 to support the consent decree.
+WSSC Water continues to evaluate other positions as needed.

 We are optimistic that this comprehensive plan will drastically reduce, and eliminate where possible, future SSOs.

-In 2016, WSSC experienced 112 SSOs, resulting in the loss of 2,107,687 gallons.
-The majority of the overflow volume during 2016 was caused by excess flow and instrumentation/mechanical failure.
+In 2018, WSSC Water experienced 115 SSOs, resulting in the loss of 8,971,728 gallons.
+The majority of the overflow volume during 2018 was caused by force main failure and excess flow.

 Yes.
 In a 2004 report to Congress on the impacts of SSOs, US EPA notes that all sanitary sewer systems have the potential to have occasional SSOs.
 Furthermore, US EPA estimates that between 23,000 and 75,000 SSO events occur per year in the United States, discharging a total volume of three to 10 billion gallons per year.